lukeai-tan/ip/docs/README.md

 ```

 ### Marking tasks : `mark`
-Marks a task, setting its completion status as complete.
+Marks the task at the given index as complete.

 Format:
 ```